 China’s National Energy Administration (NEA) released a consultation document of the “Work Plan for the Construction of Unsubsidized (Grid Parity) Projects for Wind & Solar PV” in early April to solicit advice from state governments, the National Development and Reform Commission, China Photovoltaic Industry Association, state-owned utility companies, and China National Renewable Energy Centre.

-State and provincial governments have to comply with regulations stipulated by the "Notice of the National Development and Reform Commission and the National Energy Administration to Actively Promote the Work Plan for the Construction of Unsubsidized (Grid Parity) Projects for Wind & Solar PV,” which requests local governments to determine the first batch of grid parity projects of wind power and solar power that can start construction in 2019 on the basis of the State Grid Corporation of China and China Southern Power Grid’s argumentation and the implementation of project construction and power supply as well as consumption conditions.
+State and provincial governments have to comply with regulations stipulated by the "Notice of the National Development and Reform Commission and the National Energy Administration to Actively Promote the Work Plan for the Construction of Unsubsidized (Grid Parity) Projects for Wind & Solar PV,” which requests local governments to confirm the first round of subsidy-free solar and wind projects that can start construction in 2019 on the basis of the State Grid Corporation of China and China Southern Power Grid’s argumentation and the implementation of project construction and transmission as well as consumption conditions.

 Each management department of state and provincial government shall focus on developing energy generation and give priority to grid parity projects when allocating quotas for energy consumption.

 If onshore wind and solar plants that secured approval in 2018 opted to become grid parity facilities voluntarily, priority will be given for consumption quota allocation.

 Grid parity projects constructed in 2019 will have second priority to be assigned quotas for consumption.